tanishamadaan64/HerCare/README.md

 #  HerCare
-It is a comprehensive period logging and health assistance tool designed to help users track their menstrual cycles and request or offer urgent assistance for menstrual care needs.
+It is a comprehensive period logging and health assistance app designed to help users track their menstrual cycles and request or offer urgent assistance for menstrual care needs.
 It includes a "Pad SOS" option for users in need of sanitary pads to request urgent help from the nearby users.

 ## Demo video